 Running back Ezekiel Elliott, quarterback Dak Prescott, and cornerback Anthony Brown were part of the 2016 draft class.
 The Cowboys selected them in the first, fourth, and sixth rounds, respectively.

 Teams that draft well usually can contend regularly.
-Jerry Jones and company are on a roll right now.

 All stats courtesy of Pro Football Reference